aarthikrao/aarthikrao/README.md

 ### 📚 My favorite books, in no specific order
 * Sapiens by Yuval Noah Harari
-* Designing Data intensive applications by Martin Kleppmann
+* Designing Data-intensive applications by Martin Kleppmann
-* Loosing my virginity by Richard Branson
+* Losing my virginity by Richard Branson
 * An era of darkness by Shashi Tharoor
 * Factfulness
 * Good economics for bad times by Abhijit V. Banerjee and Esther Duflo